duplaja/python3-slackbot-selenium/README.md

 * selenium (grab via `pip3 install selenium`)

 ## Ideas
 This is just a framework.
-Feel free to replace the "jokes" portion with content of your choice, from an API, scrape, etc.
+Feel free to replace the "jokes" portion with content of your choice, from an API, scrape, etc. If you come up with something cool, share it!